Greta Christina, “Are We Having Sex Now or What?”

 [Get to know your neighbors first!]

-1. How has the answer to “what is sex?” become so non-obvious to our author?
-Which potential answers has she tried, and why do they not work?
+1. Let’s talk through what happens in the reading: How has the answer to “what is sex?” become so non-obvious to Christina?
+Which potential answers has she tried, and why doe she find them unsatisfying?

-2. Think about the bigger picture as well: What’s the point of deciding whether something counts as sex?
+2. Let’s think about the bigger picture as well: What’s the point of deciding whether something counts as sex?
 (Is there such a point?
 Is it an innocent one?)
 Who makes that decision for us?
 (Is it the right decision?
 Should they get to decide in the first place?)

 • I want to encourage us to get more and more comfortable uncovering and challenging implicit, taken-for-granted assumptions: “Sex is defined as …” -> by whom? who gets to say what sex is? on what grounds?

-• Philosophical questions like “what counts as sex?” can have real-world political consequences (i.e., they are not “value-neutral”): when sex is presumed to be penis-in-vagina intercourse, whose perspectives are centered? whose are being left out?
+• Philosophical questions like “what counts as sex?” can have real-world political consequences (i.e., they are not “value-neutral”): when sex is presumed to be penis-in-vagina intercourse (“PIVI”), whose perspectives are centered? whose are left out?

 • It can be useful to theorize “from margin to center”: thinking about what sex is to queer women may shed light on what sex is to straight women, but not vice versa.